-Operator controls which behavior the above rules will be applied to:
+Operator controls to what behavior the above rules will be applied:

 - Completely Outside—This applies the rules above to edit operations happening to features entirely outside the job's area of interest.
 This operator ignores features that touch the AOI boundary; this will be considered to be within the AOI.

 - Outside—This applies the rules above to edit operations happening to features within the job's area of interest and also features that touch the AOI.